envyen/docs/_posts/2026-04-11-talk-with-atomberg-fan-python.md

 thumbnail:
 ---

-# Talking with Atomberg Fan from Python

-This script is basically a practical experiment in two parts:
+This script Discovers and retrieves full details from all Atomberg smart fans linked to your cloud account, then listens for local UDP broadcasts to capture real-time state updates.

+---

+There are two parts:

 1. Talk to Atomberg's cloud API using an API key and refresh token.
 2. Listen on the local network for UDP broadcasts from the fan and try to decode them.